 The process for underclocking the GPU is essentially the same as overclocking but in reverse.
 In places where you would increase the core and memory clock, you instead reduce them.

 Why It’s Important To Reduce GPU Temperature

 In addition to enjoying a better performance in video games or whatever professional tool you’re using, it’s important to reduce the GPU temperature to avoid other, potentially dangerous, issues.

 Today, most graphics cards are manufactured with excellent security measures and will shut down if the card starts getting overheated.
-However, this doesn’t always happen and it could lead to heat damage to the PCB which might render it useless.
+However, this doesn’t always happen, and it could lead to heat damage to the PCB, rendering it useless.